natural/java2python/doc/translation.md

 ### Annotations

 Annotations are typically dropped by the compiler.
-The following Java annotations have little or no meaning in Python, and are discarded:
+The following Java annotations have little or no meaning in Python and are discarded:

     public    protected    private    abstract    final    native    transient volatile  strictfp